schasta218/support/ADMU/ReadMe.md

 ## ADK - Assesment Deployment Kit

-> Windows Assessment and Deployment Kit (ADK) for Windows 10 provides new and improved deployment tools for automating large-scale deployments of Windows 10.
+> Windows Assessment and Deployment Kit (ADK) for Windows provides new and improved deployment tools for automating large-scale deployments of Windows.